Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 > CPU_ONLY := 1

-This is the typical setting for a computer without any NVIDIA graphics card and it is typical for the installation of Caffe inside the typical virtual machine.
+CPU_ONLY option is enabled for a computer without any NVIDIA graphics card and it is typical for the installation of Caffe inside the typical virtual machine.
 (Notice that there is a special type of virtual machine inside the Ubuntu host machine that can access the physical NVIDIA graphics card directly.
 See https://github.com/NVIDIA/nvidia-docker)

-Change the line accordingly by commenting it out (# CPU_ONLY := 1) if you have an NVIDIA graphics card with the proprietary driver, CUDA toolkit and CUDNN installed.
+The default option value is to use GPU and CPU computation.
+Change the line if needed, by commenting it out (# CPU_ONLY := 1) if you have an NVIDIA graphics card with the proprietary driver, CUDA toolkit and CUDNN installed.
+Jump to the end of this guide to read about how to install the GPU support prerequisites.

 The Makefile.config should contain the following lines, so find them and fill them in.

 > PYTHON_INCLUDE := /usr/include/python2.7 /usr/lib/python2.7/dist-packages/numpy/core/include